 2. Data protection and security - A critical aspect in building your clients’ trust

 With Passbase’s zero-knowledge sharing architecture, the client’s data is secured by enabling ownership over their data.
 The customer has control over what data to share and who to share it with.
-This proves to be a definite win for business and clients - businesses can swiftly verify their customers without compromising on data protection and security and customers can exercise control over their data.
+Without compromising on data protection and security and customers can exercise control over their data.

 3. Sending an alert if the verification process was not successful